Neel-Renavikar/Metadata-Modifier/README.md

-# Metadata-Modifier
+# Pdf_metaeditor
-A web application that reads the metadata from documents and modifies the metadata.
+A web application that reads the metadata from pdf documents and modifies the metadata.

-Coded in asp.net and c# , this project is still a work in progress!
+Coded in php and html , this project is still a work in progress!